pub struct Prophecy<T> { /* private fields */ }Expand description

 whose values do not depend on spec- or proof-mode values.
 Those values can be

-plugged into the arbitrary ghost values chosen by new()
+plugged into the arbitrary ghost values chosen by new(), for the corresponding

 prophecy variables, to justify the proof accompanying the program.
 Since both